-• Net Cumulative Energy Savings (Percent of target achieved)
+Net Cumulative Energy Savings (Percent of target achieved)

-The Conservation First Framework is focusing on reducing peak demand on the grid and is not related to Remotes' operations.
-As such, Remotes is excluded from the province-wide targets.
 Federal and provincial conservation programs that are designed to meet the unique needs of customers living in isolated communities in the far north are available to customers in Remotes' service territory.
 Remotes also has a small conservation program that focuses on energy-efficient products and customer education about energy usage.